brson/ctrs/README.md

 [![Build Status](https://travis-ci.org/brson/ctrs.svg?branch=master)](https://travis-ci.org/brson/ctrs)

-# Conformance Tests for Rust
+# Conformance Tests for Rust (CTRS)

-This is a test suite for The [Rust] Programming Language.
+This is an implementation-independent test suite for The [Rust] Programming Language.
+It is intended as a regression test for the reference implementation, as well as a tool for testing conformance of alternate implementations.

+It differs from the RI test suite in several ways:

+* It only covers stable features.
+* It has a simple implementation-independent test runner.
+* It draws test cases from a wide range of sources.
+* It categorizes test cases by language revision, so that multiple levels of conformance may be established.

+CTRS is not a curated test of the specification - this probably isn't code you want to read for fun.
+Rather, it is simply a massive corpus of valid Rust code that is known work against the reference compiler.
+The test suite will evolve over time as bugs are shaken out of the RI.

 Execute with `./run.py` to test your Rust compiler.
 Set the `RUSTC` environment variable if you must.